Redesigning an existing travel portal around a clear client brief

 The challenge was to respect a strong initial direction while making the portal more functional, more usable, and more engaging for the end traveler.

-I worked across the product from early analysis to final frontend delivery, helping turn a defined brief into a clearer and more workable experience.
+I worked across the product from early analysis to final frontend delivery, helping turn a defined brief into a workable experience.

 The work moved in sequence: understand the material, reduce ambiguity, choose the right interaction patterns, then shape the experience screen by screen.